childsb/glusterfs-hadoop-docs/Cloudera.markdown

 We have specific directions for installing and running CDH5 ecosystem service applications below.

-* [HBase] (https://forge.gluster.org/hadoop/pages/UsingHBase).
+* [HBase](https://forge.gluster.org/hadoop/pages/AdditionalComponents#Using+HBase).
 This page also includes instructions how to test Hbase.

-* [Oozie] (https://forge.gluster.org/hadoop/pages/UsingOozie).
+* [Oozie](https://forge.gluster.org/hadoop/pages/AdditionalComponents#Using+Oozie).
 For testing Oozie, you can use https://forge.gluster.org/hadoop/oozie-smoke-test.

-* [Solr] (https://forge.gluster.org/hadoop/pages/UsingSolr).
+* [Solr](https://forge.gluster.org/hadoop/pages/AdditionalComponents#Using+Solr).
 This page has specific instructions on how to test Solr.

 If you have any issues, you can contact us directly or ping the gluster users mailing list.